The OECD/G20 BEPS 2.0 Project – A Two-Pillar approach

 Next steps

-With the first GloBE Information Return (GIR, the internationally standardized Pillar Two tax return) due 18 months after the end of the first fiscal year of being in-scope of the GloBE rules (the return deadline is 15 months the following fiscal years), affected companies must respond now and move from the readiness phase to the design phase of their internal Pillar Two implementation (from the first to the second phase of the implementation life cycle depicted in the graphic below).
-Generally, all in-scope MNEs should now – after the completion of the readiness phase – have an initial understanding on how the group structure impacts the tax calculation and collection mechanisms, have identified data gaps for the filing obligations related to Pillar Two and maybe even have run a high-level provisioning and Transitional Safe Harbor exercise.
-Since Switzerland has not introduced an IIR, Swiss groups also need to understand where they have filing obligations and potential tax payment obligations.
+With the first GloBE Information Return (GIR, the internationally standardized Pillar Two information return) due 18 months after the end of the first fiscal year of being in-scope of the GloBE rules, or 30 June 2026 for companies with a 31 December year end in-scope for 2024 (the return deadline is 15 months for the following fiscal years), affected companies must respond now and move from the readiness phase to the design phase of their internal Pillar Two implementation.
+Generally, all in-scope MNEs should now have an initial understanding on how the group structure impacts the tax calculation and collection mechanisms, have identified data gaps for the filing obligations related to Pillar Two and have run a high-level provisioning and Transitional Safe Harbor exercise as part of the year end financial reporting.
+Since Switzerland has not introduced an IIR for 2024, Swiss headquartered groups also need to understand where they have filing obligations and potential tax payment obligations.
 Moving into the design phase of the implementation life cycle requires detailed decisions to be made on the combination of people, process and technology which would provide the most efficient and effective solution to manage all reporting, compliance and planning activities on an ongoing basis.

 Tracking the latest BEPS developments